 Benefits of Warm Edge Glazing in the Built Environment

 Warm Edge glazing is an energy-efficient technology that improves the sustainability of buildings.
 This technology enhances glazing performance by reducing heat loss through the window frame and spacer, increasing the overall insulation U-value.
 This helps to reduce energy consumption in buildings, resulting in a lower carbon footprint, as well as improved occupant comfort.
 Warm edge glazing also meets or exceeds current step code requirements for thermal transmittance and condensation resistance.
-No matter how you look at it, there are many benefits of warm edge glazing in the built environment.
+Our team of glass suppliers at PFG Glass is here to help you understand the benefits of warm edge glazing in the built environment.

 Metal vs. Non-Metal